Novi Sad: Serbia and Yugoslavia

 After 1992, Novi Sad became a part of the Federal Republic of Yugoslavia.
 Devastated by NATO bombardment during the Kosovo War of 1999, Novi Sad was left without any of its three Danube bridges (Žeželj Bridge, Varadin Bridge and Liberty Bridge), communications, water, and electricity.
 Residential areas were cluster-bombed several times while the oil refinery was bombarded daily, causing severe pollution and widespread ecological damage.
 In 2003, FR Yugoslavia was transformed into the state union of Serbia and Montenegro.
 These two states separated in June 2006 (following the May 2006 Montenegrin independence referendum), leaving Novi Sad part of the Republic of Serbia.

 On 1 November 2024, the canopy of the main railway station in Novi Sad collapsed, killing sixteen people.
 The incident sparked a series of mass protests against government corruption.

+During 2025, one million square meters of residential space were under construction simultaneously in Novi Sad, making the city the largest construction site in Serbia.